promotively/react-redux-form/README.md

 Once you have executed `yarn build` go to the `dist/example` folder and from there you can open the `index.html` file to run the example.

-An example is also [available online](https://promotively-react-redux-form.s3-us-west-1.amazonaws.com/example/index.html).
+The example is also [available online](https://promotively-react-redux-form.s3-us-west-1.amazonaws.com/example/index.html).

 ## Documentation